BerriAI/litellm/docs/my-website/docs/proxy/quick_start.md

 This will now automatically route any requests for gpt-3.5-turbo to bigcode starcoder, hosted on huggingface inference endpoints.

-### Using LiteLLM Proxy - Curl Request, OpenAI Package
+### Using LiteLLM Proxy - Curl Request, OpenAI Package, Langchain, Langchain JS

 <Tabs>
 <TabItem value="Curl" label="Curl Request">